Malcolm206/numpy_pi_warmup_chi_ds/README.md

-# To celebrate the end of your first week: a long warmup!
+# This is a bit of a longer one for a Friday; don't sink a lot of time to this if you can't spare it!

 # Part 1: Numpy practice